RiotGamesCookbooks/ldap-cookbook/README.md

 ### ldap_entry

-After the initial setup of the directory server, all subsequent configuration can be accomplished by manipulating LDAP entries in the directory itself.
 This resource is used to manage generic LDAP entries.
 It makes use of the ruby net-ldap library, and can be used with any LDAP directory service.

 Name | Description | Type | Default
 -----|-------------|------|----------